briochemc/Lets_play_with_CESM/README.md

 1. **Copy and edit some files from `SampleNotesCESM1.98.1`**.

-    (I copied `SampleNotesCESM1.98.1` from Greenplanet to this repository for convenience.)
+    You can find `SampleNotesCESM1.98.1` in this repository, or you can find it on Greenplanet.
+    (I copied it in this repository for convenience on August 10 2018, and will update if I notice it being updated too - Maybe I will even get JKM to push to this repository or make his own eventually!)

-    1. Copy `gdev.001.slurm` to your `xyz.abc` directory, rename it to `xyz.abc.slurm`, and edit the following:
+    1. Copy `gdev.001.slurm` to your local `xyz.abc` directory, rename it to `xyz.abc.slurm`, and edit the following:
         - line 6 to change the job name to `xyz.abc`:
             ```bash
             #SBATCH --job-name=xyz.abc